 Supervisor of Utilization Review Background:

-2 years acute care clinical nursing experience is required.
+- Around 5 years of acute care clinical nursing experience required.

 - Requires 2-3 years of Medicaid-specific Utilization Management & Quality Improvement experience.

 - Requires proficiency with utilization review, community-based programs, quality improvement, and Medicaid.

 - Around 1 year of progressive staff supervision experience as lead or supervisor within a healthcare environment.

 - Strong oral and written communication skills; ability to interact with all levels of internal and external contacts.

 - Must be able to prioritize, plan, and handle multiple tasks/demands simultaneously.